ronmarasigan/ronmarasigan.github.io/README.md

 	reused later.
 Models are the place where you retrieve, insert, and update information in your database or other data stores.
 	They represent your data.

-	Open up the application/models/ directory and create a new file called News_model.php and add the following code.
+	Open up the application/models/ directory and create a new file called Sample_model.php and add the following code.

 	CREATE TABLE users (
         id int(11) NOT NULL AUTO_INCREMENT,